8shagrid/sibi-sign-language-detection/README.md

-# ABC Sign Language Detection
+# ABC SIBI Sign Language Detection

 This repository contains a Python script that uses the MediaPipe library to perform hand detection and gesture recognition using a pre-trained Keras model.
 The script captures video from your webcam and overlays bounding boxes on detected hands, along with predicting the gestures made by those hands.